fetchai/agents-aea/docs/generic-skills-step-by-step.md

 So far, we have tasked the AEA with sending register/unregister requests to the <a href="../simple-oef">SOEF search node</a>.
 However, we have at present no way of handling the responses sent to the AEA by the <a href="../simple-oef">SOEF search node</a> or messages sent from any other AEA.

 We have to specify the logic to negotiate with another AEA based on the strategy we want our AEA to follow.
-The following diagram illustrates the negotiation flow, up to the agreement between a seller_AEA and a buyer_AEA.
+The following diagram illustrates the negotiation flow, up to the agreement between a `seller_AEA` and a `buyer_AEA`.

 <div class="mermaid">
     sequenceDiagram